sumiya11/Groebner.jl/docs/index.md

 ![](/assets/logo-with-text.svg)
 @@

-Groebner.jl is a package for Gröbner bases computations based on the Faugère's F4 algorithm written in Julia.
+Groebner.jl is a package for computing Gröbner bases written in Julia.
+Groebner.jl implements the Faugère's F4 algorithm and multi-modular computation.

 ## Installation